hackclub/hackclub/workshops/spinning-wheel/README.md

 We did it!
 Now our wheel is fully functional.

-# Part 5: The END
+# Part 5: Hacking
-Yet if you have not created your account on `repl.it`, then I would suggest you to do make one to save this cool looking project.
+First, if you haven't created an account on repl.it yet, I highly recommend doing so!
+Otherwise your project will be deleted after 24 hours.

 Here are some things which you can do: